NeerajChandratre/nrobot/README.md

 2. 6 Wheeled robot
 3. Camera(optional)
 ### How it's made
 1. Robot :- I made the robot by fitting 4 caster wheels at the four ends of the chassis.
-In the middle part, I attached two wheeels.
-I further calculated the Mass Moment of Inertias of the Wheel and Chassis.
+In the middle part, I attached two wheels.
+I further calculated the Mass Moment of Inertia of Wheel and Chassis.
 I installed laser and camera.
 2. Map:- Created a custom map on gazebo for testing
 3. Map(using Gmapping Package):- I created a map for autonomous navigation.
 4. Navigation:- I ran the code for AMCL.
 Then I further made the robot completely autonomous by giving it the locations using the code in the simple_navigation_goals.cpp file.